fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 TensorFlow, which is running in the background.

 TensorFlow is a software library developed by Google and is very popular for deep learning.
-In this book, we usually try to work with TensorFlow only through Keras, since that is easier than working with TensorFlow directly.
+In this course, we usually try to work with TensorFlow only through Keras, since that is easier than working with TensorFlow directly.
 However, sometimes we might want to write a bit of TensorFlow code in order to build more advanced models.